fennerm/flashfocus/README.md

 opacity then slowly fades the window back to full opacity to create a flash effect.

-Compatible with all X based window managers (i3, bspwm, awesome-wm, xmonad).
+Compatible with all X based window managers (i3, bspwm, awesome-wm, xmonad...).

 ## Installation